 Living Will Declaration Form

-The form approved by the Florida Legislature for making a living will declaration is included above in Portable Document Format.
+The form approved by the Florida legislature for making a living will declaration is included above in pdf file format available for download.
 This basic form may be modified or expanded to meet your specific needs or health care desires.
 If you wish to modify the form, you should discuss your modifications with your attorney.

 Before a proxy can make decisions about your health care and treatment, the proxy must comply with Florida laws governing the decision making authority of designated health care surrogates.
 If you have not created a living will or any other advance directive, the proxy can decide to withhold or withdraw life-prolonging procedures, if you are found to have a terminal condition, an end-stage condition or are in a persistent vegetative state and the proxy’s decision is supported by clear and convincing evidence that you would have made the same decision had you been capable, or if there is no indication of what you would have chosen, that the decision is in your best interest..